mcci-catena/rwc-python-api/README.md

 ## Support

-Python library supports RWC5020A firmware software from v1.150 to latest version.
+Python library supports RWC5020x firmware from v1.150 to latest version (v1.305 at time of release).

 ## Release History